gofiddle/log/README.md

 # Log

 Log is an easy to use golang logging library.
 It supports level based  and asynchronized logging.
+It's designed to be used as a drop-in replacement of the standard log package

 ## Getting Started
 ### Install